A free industry-led accelerator programme for disabled and neurodivergent creative talent, now in it’s 3rd year.

 We need creatives like you at the table.
 The industry needs your voice, your insights, your perspective, and your lived experience.

-The Creative Equals Disabled Creatives programme is a FREE initiative for up to 20 UK creatives who are disabled, neurodivergent, or who live with mental health or chronic health conditions.
+The Creative Equals Disabled Creatives programme is a FREE initiative for up to 20 disabled and neurodivergent creatives.

 It’s designed to invigorate your creative career through tools, support, and a community that gets it.
 Brought to you by programme sponsor Diageo, with sessions run by world-class creative organisation D&AD.